Sexual Assault Prevention & Response

 - Restricted report can be changed to unrestricted report at any time.

-Drawbacks of restricted reporting:
+Limitations of restricted reporting:

 - Because the command does not receive information about the sexual assault, the command will not be able to separate the victim and offender, a Military Protective Order will not be issued, and the offender will not be apprehended.